iam-zeenat-khan/quadbtech/README.md

 A simple and responsive Todo application built with React, Vite, Tailwind CSS, React Icons, and Redux Toolkit.

-🔑 Authentication Details
+##🔑 Authentication Details
 Username Field: Accepts text input.
 Password Field: Accepts password input (masked for security).
 Mock Credentials (For Testing):
 Username: test
 Password: password
-The authentication is managed entirely in the frontend using Redux.
+The authentication is managed entirely in the frontend using Redux.<br/>

 🚀 How It Works
 The user enters their credentials and clicks the "Login" button.